A preliminary warning

 Your working style

 A final thing to think over is whether your personal characteristics and preferred style of working are suited to the Bar.
-A QC once pointed out to us that "the Bar is a world full of weird and wonderful characters,” and indeed there's no one 'type' of person who fits the bill.
+A KC once pointed out to us that "the Bar is a world full of weird and wonderful characters,” and indeed there's no one 'type' of person who fits the bill.
 Still, there are fundamental aspects of being a barrister which don't suit everybody – a knack for oral communication, for starters.
 As one recruiter recently told us: “Some people crash and burn because they don't really like talking, which is a non-negotiable part of the job.”
 This means not only being able to speak confidently, eloquently and persuasively, but to do so in front of strangers, often on the spot without much preparation.
 This is a skill all sets, even the ones that particularly prize written advocacy, require.

 Keep in mind that in addition to being comfortable performing in public, you'll also need to be able to get on with all sorts of people and be strong on the self-motivation front.
 For many, being self-employed and therefore your own boss is more intimidating than liberating.
 So think it over: are you really someone who has all these qualities in spades?